This page contains answers to Frequently Asked Questions related to Woo, WooCommerce.com, WooThemes.com.

 Licenses were purchased manually each year, while subscriptions are automatically renewed until you choose to cancel.
 Other than that, subscriptions work much the same as licenses.

 We made this language change in February 2016 to better reflect what we want to provide our customers.
-Rather than a one-time purchase, we wish to create an ongoing relationship with our customers, and felt that the term “subscription” better captured our intentions.
+Rather than a one-time purchase, we wish to create an ongoing relationship with our customers and felt that the term “subscription” better captured our intentions.

 What Happens to Licenses That Were Purchased before the Switch to Subscriptions? ↑ Back to top

-To keep language consistent, license keys are now called “keys,” but all active products continue to work without needing to activate a new key.
+called “keys,” but all active products continue to work without needing to activate a new key.